Ranking Best Basketball Movies to Watch During NBA Hiatus

 There's an authenticity to He Got Game.

 Spike is perhaps the most notable celebrity fan of the New York Knicks.
 He's spent plenty of time around the game.
-Denzel had college basketball experience under his belt after playing for Bellevue College in Washington in the '70s.
+Denzel had college basketball experience under his belt after playing for Fordham in the '70s.